opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/understanding-sensitivity.rst.txt

 A :meth:`flat_map<tmlt.analytics.query_builder.QueryBuilder.flat_map>` maps each input row to zero or more new rows.
-Consider the example from :ref:`tutorial five <flat-map-tutorial-5>`, where each input row is mapped to up to three new rows, using to the ``max_rows=3`` parameter.
+Consider the example from :ref:`simple transformations tutorial<flat-map-tutorial-5>`, where each input row is mapped to up to three new rows, using to the ``max_rows=3`` parameter.
 On a per-row basis, this operation might look like this:

 .. image:: ../images/flat_map_row_example.svg